The

 light, the day, and the seasons.
 (5)

-under the earth through the land of the dead.
-Here
+evening, it passed under the earth through the land

-the Sun God became a lord of the night.
-On his
+of the dead.
+Here the Sun God became a lord of the

-depicted with the characteristics of
+'God was depicted with the characteristics of the

-forces of the underworld.
+associated with the forces of the underworld.
 (6)

 Thus when the Sun